Retail is a competitive arena. Businesses are always looking for ways to attract customers and have them return for more.

 You can give customers extended refund periods or allow product returns without receipts.

 What’s crucial is to partner with a reputable credit card issuer.
-After all, you want to gain your customers’ trust and establish your brand as credible and reliable.
+After all, you want to gain customers’ trust and establish your brand as credible and reliable.